sussii/k12.interncamp.assignment.book/content/20_Day2_Assignment/_index.md

 # Day2 Assignment

-Unlock this chapter when you complete Day1 assignment.
+Unlock this chapter when you complete Day1 assignment...